Cosmin1907/farmers-market/README.md

 Browsers and Screen Sizes:

 The website was tested on various browsers and screen sizes to ensure a consistent and user-friendly experience.
-Unfixed Bugs:
+* Unfixed Bugs:

 No major bugs were left unfixed.
 Any minor issues or limitations are detailed here.

 ## Deployment
 The Farmers Market website is deployed on GitHub Pages.
-To deploy the site:

-Navigate to the Settings tab in the GitHub repository.
-From the source section drop-down menu, select the Master Branch.

 ## Credits

-## Content
+## Design
-Content on the landing page created with a focus on local farmers' benefits for the community and economy.

 .....................................

 ## Media